-If it's a fall contest, find a volunteer to give the test speech that will be used for the evaluation contest contestants.
+If there is an evaluation contest during this year, find a volunteer to give the test speech that will be used for the evaluation contest contestants.
 It should be someone with 6-10 speeches completed in the CC.
 The speaker should be someone not familiar to the contestants, and preferably from a different Area.
 This could be one of your most challenging tasks, so start early.
 And consider who could be a backup in case your first recruit backs out.
+The test speaker must be a current member of Toastmasters.